 Customer Acquisition is exactly what it sounds like: It’s how companies acquire new customers.
-Customer Acquisition Management is the set of tactics and strategies customer acquisition managers use to find new customers.
+Customer Acquisition Management is the set of tactics and strategies managers use to find new customers.
 Those can include advertising, word of mouth, inbound marketing, and any other channel that allows a company to find new customers.

 Sophisticated customer acquisition programs closely monitor their customer acquisition cost (CAC) and make sure to keep that cost well below the lifetime value (LTV) of the customers they acquire.

-Cost per acquisition is sometimes conflated with the more common advertising term, cost per acquisition (CPA), but cost per acquisition expressly refers to acquiring a new customer, where CPA refers to an action like an app download or completing a lead generation form.
+Cost per acquisition is sometimes conflated with the more common advertising term, cost per acquisition (CPA), but the cost per acquisition expressly refers to acquiring a new customer, where CPA refers to action like an app download or completing a lead generation form.